angelolab/publications/2024-Rumberger_Greenwald_etal_Nimbus/README.md

-# Code for Rumberger, Greenwald et al., Improving cell phenotyping by factoring in spatial marker expression patterns with Nimbus
+# Code for Rumberger, Greenwald et al., Automated classification of cellular expression in multiplexed imaging data with Nimbus

 ### User-friendly Jupyter notebooks for running Nimbus are available at [github.com/angelolab/Nimbus-Inference](https://github.com/angelolab/Nimbus-Inference).
 Please see that repository to use Nimbus for your own data.